-When a subject is large enough (e.g., Signon/Security), separate chapters are devoted to the "User Interface" and "System Management" topics.
-In other cases, where the subject matter is smaller (e.g., the discussion of the Browser device), the two divisions of audience are contained entirely within a chapter or sub-chapter.
+When a subject is large enough (e.g., Signon/Security), separate sections are devoted to the "User Interface" and "System Management" topics.
+In other cases, where the subject matter is smaller (e.g., the discussion of the Browser device), the two divisions of audience are contained entirely within a section or sub-section.